Orthotics: Knee-ankle-foot orthosis (KAFO) in the field of paralysis orthoses

-KAFO with locked and unlocked knee joint - The mechanical knee joint of a KAFO with locked and unlocked knee joint is locked when walking in the stance phase, providing the necessary stability and security for the user.
+KAFO with locked and unlocked knee joint: The mechanical knee joint of a KAFO with locked and unlocked knee joint is locked when walking in the stance phase, providing the necessary stability and security for the user.
 The knee joint is then automatically unlocked in the swing phase, allowing the leg to be swung through without stumbling.
 In order to be able to walk efficiently, without stumbling, and without compensating mechanisms, the joint should allow knee flexion of approximately 60° in the swing phase.
 The first promising developments of automatic knee joints, or stance phase locking knee joints, emerged in the 1990s.
 In the beginning there were automatic mechanical constructions that took over the locking and unlocking, now automatic electromechanical and automatic electrohydraulic systems are available that make standing and walking safer and more comfortable.
 Various terms are used for a KAFO with a locked and unlocked knee joint.
 Typical designations are "KAFO with automatic knee joint" or "KAFO with stance phase control knee joint".
-In scientific articles, the English term Stance Control Orthoses SCO is often used, but as this term differs from the ICS classification, one of the first two terms is preferable.
+In scientific articles, the English term "stance control orthosis" (SCO) is often used, but as this term differs from the ICS classification, one of the first two terms is preferable.

 Different functional elements to compensate for weakness of the dorsiflexors or plantar flexors can be integrated into the ankle joint of the orthosis depending on the degree of paralysis of the two muscle groups.
 It is of great advantage if the resistances for these two functional elements can be set separately.
 The functional elements to compensate for paralysis of the knee-securing muscle groups of the knee and hip extensors are integrated into the knee joint of the orthosis via knee-securing functional elements.
 A KAFO can use a variety of combinations of different variants in the stiffness of the foot shell, the different variants of the functional elements of a dynamic ankle joint, the variants in the shape of the lower leg shell, and the functional elements of a knee joint to compensate for the user's limitations.